mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 probability mass migrates in and out of a particular bin keeping the total amount of probability to add up to one.
 The best way to explain this concept is by following the schematic in [@Fig:ch1_fig05](D) and going through the math.
-Let us imagine we are keeping track of a particular mRNA value $m$--the chemical master equations are in reality, a system of many coupled equations, one for each mRNA count.
+Let us imagine we are keeping track of a particular mRNA value $m$---the chemical master equations are in reality, a system of many coupled equations, one for each mRNA count.
 We want to write down an equation that describes what is the probability of finding a cell with this particular count a small time window